 How Long Does Vocational Rehab Last?

-Vocational rehab benefits usually last up to two years.
-You may need less time to find a job, but take all the time you need to find a job that fits your education, interests, talents, and skills.
+Vocational rehab benefits commonly last up to two years, though some people need less time.
+Use the available services to find a job that fits your skills and interests.

 What Salary will you Earn After Vocational Rehab?